FSXAC/FSXAC.github.io/documents/ASTR200/asn3.md

 e=1-\frac{R}{a}=1-\frac{R}{\frac{R}{2-\alpha^2}}=\boxed{\alpha^2-1}
 $$

-The semi-minor axis is derived by pythogreas theorem, since we already did that for assignment 1, I will jump into using the equation:
+The semi-minor axis is derived by Pythagorean theorem, since we already did that for assignment 1, I will jump into using the equation:

 $$
 \begin{aligned}